Vice President for Academic Affairs and Dean of Faculty and Howard C. Scharfe Associate Professor of Homiletics

 Year Started at PTS: 2012

-The Rev. Dr. Angela Dienhart Hancock serves as the Howard C. Scharfe Associate Professor of Homiletics and is the incoming vice president for academic affairs and dean of the faculty.
+The Rev. Dr. Angela Dienhart Hancock serves as the vice president for academic affairs and dean of faculty and Howard C. Scharfe Associate Professor of Homiletics.
 She is an ordained Minister of Word and Sacrament in the Presbyterian Church (U.S.A.) and has served as pastor to churches in Pennsylvania, Kentucky, and Tennessee.
 Hancock is the author of Karl Barth’s Emergency Homiletic, 1932-33: A Summons to Prophetic Witness at the Dawn of the Third Reich, a contextual interpretation of Swiss theologian Karl Barth’s lectures on preaching in the early 1930s, based on unpublished archival material.
 Her current research explores Karl Barth’s contribution to the ethics of deliberation in Christian communities and the relationship between political and theological rhetoric.
 Hancock continues to preach, teach, and lead worship in a variety of settings.

 Karl Barth’s Emergency Homiletic, 1932-33: A Summons to Prophetic Witness at the Dawn of the Third Reich (Grand Rapids: William B. Eerdmans Publishers, 2013).